 Why is my iPhone disabled?

 When you lock your iPhone with the lock button on the side, the screen goes black and you’re stopped by the lock screen when you try to access the device.
-To unlock it, you usually need to enter the right passcode, use either Touch ID, or use facial recognition on newer devices.
+To unlock it, you need to enter the right passcode, use Touch ID, or use facial recognition.

 If there have been too many failed attempts at unlocking your phone, it automatically disables itself for a certain amount of time.
 Obviously, if the phone is only disabled temporarily, the message will show how long you must wait before you can try to unlock the phone again:

-- 5 incorrect entries in a row: iPhone is disabled for 1 minute.
+- Wrong passcode 5 times in a row: iPhone is disabled for 1 minute.

-- 7 incorrect entries in a row: iPhone is disabled for 5 minutes.
+- Wrong passcode 7 times in a row: iPhone is disabled for 5 minutes.

-- 8 incorrect entries in a row: iPhone is disabled for 15 minutes.
+- Wrong passcode 8 times in a row: iPhone is disabled for 15 minutes.

-- 9 incorrect entries in a row: iPhone is disabled for 60 minutes.
+- Wrong passcode 9 times in a row: iPhone is disabled for 60 minutes.

 How to fix “iPhone is disabled.
 Try again in X minutes”

-Once the specified amount of time has passed, the iPhone lock screen will revert to its normal state and you may try to enter the passcode again.
-Be very careful — especially if you’ve tried multiple times before, — to enter your passcode correctly.
-If you can’t remember it, make sure to look for any reminders or notes that may have your passcode.
-It’s better to be safe than sorry!
+- Once the specified amount of time has passed, the iPhone lock screen will revert to its normal state and you may try to enter the passcode again.
+Enter your passcode correctly to unlock the phone.

-Here’s what you’ll need to do to get past the “iPhone is disabled” screen.
+Here’s what you’ll need to do to get past the “iPhone is disabled.
+Connect to iTunes, a Mac, or PC” screen.

 Step 1.
 Enter recovery mode